-SWK4300 Social Work Research II 4 semester hours This statistical methods course acquaints the student with data analysis using SPSS.
-Basic concepts of descriptive and inferential statistics, descriptions of central tendency, dispersion, association and difference; inference via statistical estimation, hypothesis testing, and tests of significance are covered to enable students to conceptualize, apply and interpret statistical methods in relation to problems which confront the field of social work.
+SWK4300 Social Work Research II

+This statistical methods course acquaints the student with data analysis using Excel.
+Basic concepts of descriptive and inferential statistics, descriptions of central tendency, dispersion, association and difference, inference via statistical estimation, hypothesis testing, and tests of significance are covered to enable students to conceptualize, apply and interpret statistical methods in relation to problems which confront the field of social work.